dscho/xkcd/content/comics/2024-3-29-periodic-table-regions.md

 [Bottom row from the fourth column onwards:]

-Don't bother learning their names - they're not staying long
+Don't bother learning their names—they're not staying long

 [The lanthanides and actinides below the rest of the table, two rows of fifteen elements, arrow pointing to a conspicuous gap in the third column of the main table where the fifteenth would ordinarily be:]